klembot/chapbook/guide/acknowledgments.md

 You may not be able to tell it by looking at the syntax, but the named hooks of Leon Arnott's [Harlowe story format][harlowe] inspired many of the thoughts that Chapbook is based upon.
 What I found so appealing about named hooks is the idea of keeping code separate from the text it affects; that logic could be kept, if only at arm's length, separate from prose.

-Chapbook’s default aesthetics owe a lot to the style of the interactive fiction engine [Undum][undum], by Ian Millington, as well as Liza Daly's works _[Stone Harbor][stone-harbor]_ and _[Harmonia][harmonia]_.
+Chapbook's default aesthetics owe a lot to the style of the interactive fiction engine [Undum][undum], by Ian Millington, as well as Liza Daly's works _[Stone Harbor][stone-harbor]_ and _[Harmonia][harmonia]_.
 I hope you find Chapbook's appearance half as graceful as these examples.
 Or if not--I hope I've left you enough hooks to customize it away into something better.

+The notes feature of Chapbook's backstage view was inspired by [Illume][illume], which is an excellent way to review a Twine story before release.

 If you take a look at the [Twine Cookbook][cookbook], you’ll see more than a few similarities between its table of contents and this guide's.
 This is no accident.
 One of my design goals with Chapbook was to make common use cases easy--and the Twine Cookbook has been a wonderful signpost as to what people wanted to achieve with Twine.